 Following on from its involvement in fabricating steel parts for the Astute-class boats, in October 2018 Cammell Laird was awarded a contract to manufacture items for the Dreadnoughts.
 The pressure hull itself is made entirely by BAES in Barrow as it demands specialist welders and processes to work with High Yield steel.
 CL will supply 29 non-pressure hull components for each boat including decks, bulkheads, ballast tanks and the fin structure.
 They will also make keels for the hull of sufficient strength to support the boat if resting on the seabed.
 Manufacturing has already begun, employing around 150 people for the next decade, with the last items due to be delivered by 2030.
 Completed components are transported by sea from Birkenhead direct to the yard at Barrow.

 In a sensible move to reduce duplication of effort, the Dreadnought class share a common missile compartment design with the US Navy’s Columbia class SSBNs.
 Babcock in Rosyth and Bristol are involved in the manufacture of the Missile Tube Assemblies (MTAs) and since 2014, has won contracts for 57 MTAs.
 Another contract was secured in June 2020 for an additional 18, will bring the total made by Babcock to 75.
-The MTA is a quad-pack of 4 tubes that can be about 80% fitted out with wiring and pipework before insertion into the pressure hull.
-Each Dreadnought boat will be fitted with 3 MTAs, giving 12 tubes while the USN Columbias will have 16 tubes.
+The quad-pack of 4 tubes is about 80% fitted out with wiring and pipework before insertion into the pressure hull.
+Each Dreadnought boat will be fitted with 3 quad packs, giving 12 tubes while the USN Columbias will have 16 tubes.

 Although procured together in a joint contract with General Dynamics Electrical Boat (GDEB), the initial tubes will mostly be supplied for the Dreadnought programme with later batches for Columbia.
 In June 2018 welding quality issues were identified with some of the tubes made by US contractor BWXT.
 The original technique for inspecting 100 inch-long welds was inadequate but later non-destructive testing by the USN inspectors identified the issue.
 This was not Babcock’s fault but it may delay supply of the MTAs to be installed in Dreadnought.
 As the heart of the ballistic missile submarine, this issue has demonstrated the wisdom of manufacturing the tubes well in advance of fitting to the boats.